 Indian prime minister mocked for Pakistan airstrike gaffe

-Indian Prime Minister Narendra Modi has been skewered by the opposition for going ahead with an airstrike in Pakistan on the mistaken belief that cloudy skies would help India's air force avoid radar detection over experts' advice to delay the operation until the weather cleared.
+Indian Prime Minister Narendra Modi has been skewered by the opposition for going ahead with an airstrike in Pakistan on the mistaken belief that cloudy skies would help India's air force avoid radar detection.

 In a television interview broadcast Saturday, Modi said he used his "raw wisdom" in the operation, believing Indian aircraft would benefit from the cloud cover.

-The opposition mocked Modi's apparent lack of understanding of surveillance radar signals, which can easily pass through clouds.
+The opposition mocked Modi's apparent lack of understanding of surveillance radar signals, which can easily pass through clouds, and for ignoring experts' advice to delay the operation until the weather cleared.

 Ajai Shukla, a military expert, tweeted that India should hang its head in shame for Modi perceiving that "cloud cover would help the aircraft" leave Pakistan's air space without detection.